-1. School profile:
+1. School profile

-Mount Beauty 'High School' was established in 1964, renamed Mount Beauty Secondary College in 1990.
+Mount Beauty 'High School' was established in 1964, renamed as Mount Beauty Secondary College in 1990.

-Mount Beauty Secondary College is a small, remote, rural college in the North East of Victoria with a student population of 188 in December 2020.
-In 2020, there was a total of 31 staff all working various time fractions, consisting of 1 Principal, 1 Assistant Principal, 21 teachers including 1 Learning Specialist, 1 graduate and 1 paraprofessional, with 7 Education Support Staff in various support roles including a Business Manager, Careers Practitioner, Lab Technician, Librarian, Office Administration, and supports for students and staff.
-This equated to 20.82 equivalent full time teaching staff and 4.61 equivalent full time Education Support Staff in 2020.
+Mount Beauty Secondary College is a small, remote, rural college in the North East of Victoria with a student population of 155 in February 2025.
+In 2025, there was a total of 36 staff all working various time fractions, consisting of 1 Principal, 1 Assistant Principal, 25 teachers including 1 Leading Teacher and 1 Learning Specialist, with 9 Education Support Staff in various support roles including a Business Manager, Careers Practitioner, Lab Technician, Office Administration, and supports for students and staff.
+This equated to 20.48 equivalent full time teaching staff and 6.24 equivalent full time Education Support Staff in 2025.

-We have a dedicated Student Safety and Wellbeing Coordinator, Individual Education Plan (IEP) Coordinator, Careers Advisor and Year Level Coordinators for each year level.
+We have a dedicated Student Wellbeing Team, Careers Practitioner and Student Engagement Leaders for each year level.

-Our school relies on a partnership with parents and the professional support of the Rural and Child Adolescent Program psychologists and Alpine Health youth worker to provide interventions for vulnerable learners.
+Our school relies on a partnership with parents and professional agencies to provide interventions for vulnerable learners.

 Our school is in the Kiewa Valley adjacent to mountains that cater for summer and winter activities.
 We are surrounded by a supportive community.
-Students that attend our school live locally or come from the local district and tend to catch the school bus, or walk or ride their bike to school.
+Students that attend our school live locally or come from the local district and tend to catch the school bus, walk or ride their bike to school.
 Mount Beauty Secondary College has developed close ties to the local community and enjoys support from our local shops and community services.

-Our families are predominantly of a high socio-economic status, as demonstrated by the relatively low Student Family Occupation and Education (SFOE) index of 0.2867 in 2020.
+Our families are predominantly of a high socio-economic status, as demonstrated by the relatively low Student Family Occupation and Education (SFOE) index of 0.2577 in 2025.

-2. School Values, philosophy and vision
+2. School values, philosophy and vision